salilp42/DeepMRI-PD/README.md

 python src/experiments/run_all_experiments.py
 ```

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Citation

-If you use this code in your research, please cite our paper:
+If you use DeepMRI-PD in your research, please cite:
-[Paper citation details]

-## Contributors

-[Your name and other contributors]
+@article{impact2024,
+  title={DeepMRI-PD},
+  author={Salil Patel},
+  journal={},
+  year={2024}
+}
+License
+This project is licensed under the MIT License - see the LICENSE file for details.

+Contributing
+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.